-[insert refrain in Hebrew, English and transliterated Hebrew]

-If I blaze and challenge a group of children who are mocking a smaller one, If I am sad because I did not have the courage to challenge a group of children who are mocking a smaller one, but I pick up her books and help her to her feet, resolving in me somewhere that someday, I will do more, and allowing myself to feel compassion for my own fear as well as hers,

-Does this transform the decree?
+[insert refrain in Hebrew, English and transliterated Hebrew] If I blaze and challenge a group of chidren who are mocking a smaller one, but I pick up her books and help her to her feet, resolving in me somewhere that someday, I will do more, and allowing myself to feel compassion for my own fear as well as hers, Does this transform the decree?

 If I give to charity not the money I won't miss, but the money I might miss...
-If I send a box to a child in a relief effort not just to feel better, and then push it all away, But letting myself feel what it might be like, now, for that child,

-Do these things transform the decree?
+If I send a box to a child in a relief effort not just to feel better, and then push it all away, But letting myself feel what it might be like, now, for that child, Do these things transform the decree?

-[insert refrain in Hebrew, English and transliterated Hebrew]

-If I let myself feel all the way down deep, how cruel I was to mock that child at school, If I admit how nasty I have been,

-If I allow myself to feel real sorrow for the hurt I have caused, and not settle for cheap words of apology,

-If I go deeply underneath someone's words, And hear the real meaning hidden in the tones of voice,

-Does this transform the decree?
+[insert refrain in Hebrew, English and transliterated Hebrew] If I let myself feel all the way down deep, how cruel I was to mock that child at school, If I admit how nasty I have been, If I allow myself to feel real sorrow for the hurt I have caused, and not settle for cheap words of apology, If I go deeply underneath someone's words, And hear the real meaning hidden in the tones of voice, Does this transform the decree?

-If the piercing pain of someone's cruelty in knocking me down opens my heart to the kindness of the one who lifts me up,

-If I do the thing I fear, or forgive myself when I cannot,

-If I channel my anger into doing right acts instead of letting that anger consume me,

-Does that transform the decree, wash the world in different colors?

-If the dam of my heart so breaks open with the vast unfairness of the world, that I endeavor to make small fair acts in my small life

-To do the right thing, to do the just thing...
+If the piercing pain of someone's cruelty in knocking me down opens my heart to the kindness of the one who lifts me up, Writings may be used during religious services, provided that the individual authors and West End Synagogue are 39 cited.
+Any other usage requires permission from the authors, who may be contacted through West End If I do the thing I fear, or forgive myself when I cannot, If I channel my anger into doing right acts instead of letting that anger consume me, Does that transform the decree, wash the world in different colors If the dam of my heart so breaks open with the vast unfairness of the world, that I endeavor to make small fair acts in my small life To do the right thing, to do the just thing...